brotatotes/bht-automation/bht gen 3/Luke/Chapter 6/Luke 6 31 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:15:46
+- Timestamp: 12-25-2023 20:33:04
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 84
+- BHT Word Count: 77
-- BHT Commentary Usage: 40.98%
+- BHT Commentary Usage: 33.33%
-- BHT Quality Score: 0.9748073925261587
+- BHT Quality Score: 1.1918891082054768
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (61):
+- ChatGPT injected words (54):
-	['a', 'additionally', 'and', 'another', 'applying', 'are', 'as', 'be', 'benevolence', 'both', 'by', 'called', 'care', 'core', 'desire', 'divine', 'echoes', 'embody', 'emphasized', 'essence', 'for', 'golden', 'guiding', 'in', 'interactions', 'is', 'justice', 'kindness', 'laws', 'like', 'manner', 'natural', 'of', 'others', 'our', 'ourselves', 'principle', 'reciprocating', 'reflects', 'reminding', 'rule', 'same', 'scripture', 'sentiment', 'serving', 'significance', 'standard', 'teaching', 'the', 'this', 'to', 'towards', 'treat', 'treated', 'treating', 'us', 'values', 'we', 'with', 'would', 'you']
+	['a', 'account', 'and', 'as', 'both', 'connects', 'divine', 'echoing', 'empathy', 'emphasizes', 'encompasses', 'essence', 'form', 'found', 'general', 'golden', 'in', 'interactions', 'is', 'it', 'kindness', 'law', 'like', 'likewise', 'luke', 'matthew', 'natural', 'of', 'others', 'our', 'preceding', 'precepts', 'principle', 'prophets', 'reciprocity', 'rule', 's', 'serving', 'shared', 'significant', 'teachings', 'the', 'them', 'this', 'to', 'treat', 'universal', 'use', 'verses', 'well', 'wisdom', 'with', 'would', 'you']
 - ChatGPT injected words (significant words only) (36):
-	['additionally', 'applying', 'benevolence', 'called', 'care', 'core', 'desire', 'divine', 'echoes', 'embody', 'emphasized', 'essence', 'golden', 'guiding', 'interactions', 'justice', 'kindness', 'laws', 'like', 'manner', 'natural', 'principle', 'reciprocating', 'reflects', 'reminding', 'rule', 'scripture', 'sentiment', 'serving', 'significance', 'standard', 'teaching', 'treat', 'treated', 'treating', 'values']
+	['account', 'connects', 'divine', 'echoing', 'empathy', 'emphasizes', 'encompasses', 'essence', 'form', 'found', 'general', 'golden', 'interactions', 'kindness', 'law', 'like', 'likewise', 'luke', 'matthew', 'natural', 'preceding', 'precepts', 'principle', 'prophets', 'reciprocity', 'rule', 's', 'serving', 'shared', 'significant', 'teachings', 'treat', 'universal', 'use', 'verses', 'wisdom']

 ### Logs
-- Attempt 1 BHT: Treat others as you would like to be treated.
-This teaching, known as the Golden Rule, is found in Luke 6:31.
-The emphasis on likewise in Luke's account reflects the idea of reciprocity and mutual respect.
-It is important to note that this saying is not isolated, but rather encompasses the broader principles outlined in the surrounding verses.
-The Golden Rule is a guiding principle that encapsulates the essence of both natural and divine laws, as well as the teachings of the law and the prophets.
-Ultimately, it calls for justice, benevolence, and treating others with the same kindness that we would expect for ourselves.
-This teaching is also found in Matthew 7:12.
+- Attempt 1 BHT: Treat others exactly how you would want to be treated.
+This Golden Rule is emphasized in Luke 6:31, as the verse states, As ye would.
+It is important to note that Luke uses likewise instead of thus like in Matthew's version of the saying.
+This teaching encompasses the preceding verses in Luke 6:29-30 and also includes what is mentioned in Luke 6:27-28.
+It is believed by some that the Golden Rule is inserted here to provide a general form of the precepts.
+Ultimately, this rule encapsulates the essence of the law and prophets, as it is a fundamental principle of both natural and divine understanding, echoing the sentiment expressed in Matthew 7:12.
-- 🔄 Luke 6:31 (attempt 1, 112 words, 36.99% quotes quality score: 1.2697794050897804, V2 normalized quality score: 33.56, commentator tiers 1-3: 23.16%, 46.39%, 30.45%)
+- 🔄 Luke 6:31 (attempt 1, 109 words, 33.33% quotes quality score: 1.541344804505679, V2 normalized quality score: 42.59, commentator tiers 1-3: 26.54%, 45.61%, 27.85%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
+	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: Treat others as you would like to be treated.
-This teaching, known as the Golden Rule, is a golden standard that encompasses the principles of justice and beneficence.
-It reflects both natural and divine laws, summarizing the essence of the law and the prophets.
-By applying this rule, we are called to extend justice and kindness to others, both in matters of reciprocity and in general acts of goodness.
-This principle is further reinforced in another scripture passage.
+- Attempt 2 BHT: Treat others as you would want them to treat you.
+This Golden Rule is highlighted in the various commentaries, affirming that it is a fundamental principle derived from both natural understanding and divine revelation, capturing the essence of the law and prophets.
+The use of likewise instead of thus in Luke's account suggests its connection to preceding verses, encompassing a general form of precepts.
+This universal principle emphasizes the importance of empathy and kindness in our interactions with others, reflecting the teachings of both Matthew and Luke.
-- 🔄 Luke 6:31 (attempt 2, 78 words, 38.89% quotes quality score: 1.0181808228980562, V2 normalized quality score: 25.2, commentator tiers 1-3: 15.48%, 49.74%, 34.78%)
+- 🔄 Luke 6:31 (attempt 2, 88 words, 34.92% quotes quality score: 1.2911352114340378, V2 normalized quality score: 34.27, commentator tiers 1-3: 25.32%, 43.79%, 30.89%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: Treat others as you would like to be treated, for this is the essence of the Golden Rule.
-By applying this principle, we are called to embody justice and benevolence towards others, reciprocating the care and kindness we would desire for ourselves.
-This teaching reflects the core values emphasized in both natural and divine laws, serving as a guiding standard for our interactions with others.
-Additionally, another scripture echoes the same sentiment, reminding us of the significance of treating others in the same manner.
-- 🔄 Luke 6:31 (attempt 3, 84 words, 40.98% quotes quality score: 0.9748073925261587, V2 normalized quality score: 23.76, commentator tiers 1-3: 18.33%, 46.5%, 35.17%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: As ye would.
-Luke's account of the Golden Rule emphasizes reciprocity and mutual respect.
-This timeless teaching calls for treating others as we would like to be treated.
-It encompasses the principles of justice and benevolence, reflecting both natural and divine laws.
-This rule serves as a guiding standard for how we should interact with others, embodying the essence of the law and the prophets.
-It reminds us to extend kindness and fairness to others, for it is in doing so that we truly live out this golden rule.
+	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 3 BHT: Treat others as you would like them to treat you.
+This Golden Rule is a significant principle found in both natural and divine teachings, serving as the essence of the law and prophets.
+With the use of likewise in Luke's account, it connects to preceding verses and encompasses a general form of precepts.
+This universal principle emphasizes empathy, kindness, and reciprocity in our interactions with others, echoing the wisdom shared in Matthew's account as well.
-- 🔄 Luke 6:31 (attempt 4, 90 words, 38.71% quotes quality score: 1.028972550432124, V2 normalized quality score: 25.56, commentator tiers 1-3: 19.64%, 47.99%, 32.37%)
+- 🔄 Luke 6:31 (attempt 3, 77 words, 33.33% quotes quality score: 1.1918891082054768, V2 normalized quality score: 30.97, commentator tiers 1-3: 22.91%, 45.22%, 31.88%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 5 BHT: Treating others as we would like to be treated is the essence of the Golden Rule.
-This principle emphasizes reciprocity and mutual respect.
-It is a guiding standard for how we should interact with others, embodying justice and benevolence.
-This teaching reflects both natural and divine laws and encompasses the principles outlined in the surrounding verses.
-By extending kindness and fairness to others, we live out this golden standard that is relevant across cultures and time.
+- Attempt 4 BHT: Treat others as you would want them to treat you, following the Golden Rule.
+This principle, rooted in both natural and divine understanding, encapsulates the essence of the law and prophets.
+Luke's use of likewise indicates its connection to prior verses, representing a general expression of precepts.
+By embracing empathy, kindness, and reciprocity in our interactions, we reflect the teachings echoed in Matthew's scriptures.
-- 🔄 Luke 6:31 (attempt 5, 76 words, 40.35% quotes quality score: 0.9278103565381213, V2 normalized quality score: 22.19, commentator tiers 1-3: 13.97%, 53.67%, 32.35%)
+- 🔄 Luke 6:31 (attempt 4, 66 words, 32.08% quotes quality score: 1.1782121794977949, V2 normalized quality score: 30.52, commentator tiers 1-3: 20.97%, 44.69%, 34.34%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: Treat others as you would want them to treat you.
+This Golden Rule is a universal principle derived from both natural and divine revelation, encapsulating the core of the law and prophets.
+Luke's use of likewise links it to preceding verses, encompassing general precepts.
+It emphasizes the importance of empathy and kindness in our interactions, mirroring the teachings found in Matthew.
+By practicing this principle, we embody a fundamental truth that transcends religious and cultural boundaries.
+- 🔄 Luke 6:31 (attempt 5, 77 words, 32.79% quotes quality score: 1.1380486952740758, V2 normalized quality score: 29.18, commentator tiers 1-3: 20.99%, 46.02%, 32.99%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 6:31 bht prompt v0.8 (84 words, 40.98% quotes)
+- ✅ Luke 6:31 bht prompt v0.8 (77 words, 33.33% quotes)
-- quality score: 0.9748073925261587, V2 normalized quality score: 23.76, commentator tiers 1-3: 18.33%, 46.5%, 35.17%)
+- quality score: 1.1918891082054768, V2 normalized quality score: 30.97, commentator tiers 1-3: 22.91%, 45.22%, 31.88%)